George Dance the Younger: A Collection of portraits

 Dance's years after 1798 were devoted to art rather than architecture.
 His Academy contributions consisted of highly finished pencil profile portraits of his friends in Regency London's artistic establishment.
 72 etchings were engraved after them by William Daniell and A Collection of Portraits were published over ten years from 1804.
-Many are now held by the National Portrait Gallery.
+Many are now held by the National Portrait Gallery, London.

 Personal life

-Dance married Mary Gurnell (born 7 February 1752 in Pitzhanger Manor) on 24 March 1772 at St. George's, Bloomsbury.
-Their first child, Thomas, was born in Autumn 1773 and died in 1813.
+Dance married Mary Gurnell (born 7 February 1752 in Pitzhanger Manor) on 24 March 1772 at St. George's, Bloomsbury Their first child, Thomas, was born in Autumn 1773 and died in 1813.
 Two more sons followed: George (1778–1813) and Charles Webb (1785–1844).
 Mary Dance died at the age of 38 in 1791.

 Dance suffered from ill health for the last three or four years of his life.
 He died on 14 January 1825, at No. 91 Gower Street, which is now marked with a blue plaque.
 He was buried in the crypt at St Paul's Cathedral.